 Umbrella policies are aptly named, although they have nothing to do with rain or Mary Poppins.
 Like an umbrella, these policies form an extra layer of broad insurance protection over and above the liability limits of your existing policies.
 When properly constructed, they fill coverage gaps in your existing policies and create higher limits for the areas that are covered.

 An umbrella policy is a relative bargain in cost per coverage – a policy with $1 million in coverage typically costs around $10 per month, and higher values are available for around $50-$75 per year per $1 million increment.
+Remember that your insurance premiums could also depend on your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 Since this is a supplementary form of insurance, your insurer will require that you carry a particular level of insurance on both your homeowner's and automobile insurance policies before issuing an umbrella policy.
 This will vary by insurer but is going to be between $100,000 and $500,000 depending on the type of coverage.